Introductory Lecture

 So before we start with this module, let me give you some background on how I’d like to proceed.

-Lectures will be held on Monday, early Tuesday, and early Thursday.
+Lectures will be held on Mondays, early Tuesdays, and early Thursdays.
 Fridays have an allocated practical time slot, which we may use if necessary.
 However, my intention is to use that slot mainly for question and answer sessions, but you’ll have to plan ahead and schedule my presence during this time.

-So, in total, you have lecture slides, in-person lectures, pre-recorded lectures that correspond more or less to what I’m saying in class, and textual transcripts of all of the material.
-All of this is available to you and should help you understand the content of BDC 223.
+In total, you have available to you in-person lectures (in class, obviously), pre-recorded lectures (accessible from iKamva) that correspond more or less to what I’m saying in class, and textual transcripts (here on The Tangled Bank) of all of the material.
+All of this is available to you and should help you understand the content of BDC223.

 It’s largely in your hands how you want to use the Friday afternoon allocation.
 By default, I won’t interact unless you make an appointment, and when you do so, please make sure that you’re with a group of at least four or five people.
 I won’t hold individual meetings, since often questions are shared and it’s more efficient to address them together.
 That’s why the WhatsApp group exists.
 Use it to coordinate which topics are unclear, post your questions there, and I can respond either as a voice note or, if needed, we can use Friday afternoons for more detailed explanations.

 I hope this format works for everyone.
 If not, let me know and we can look at alternatives.
-I’ll be available as much as possible on WhatsApp, so please use that.
+I’ll be available as much as possible on WhatsApp (less so during weekends), so please use that.
 I’ll definitely be available during the three lecture periods each week and, by appointment, on Friday afternoons.

 In this fourth term, we’ll mostly be discussing plants – photosynthetic organisms, whether terrestrial or marine.
 Our focus will be the plant-related content equivalent to what Prof Maritz covered, but specifically on photosynthetic organisms.